We may earn income from links in this post. Please read this Disclosure for details.

 While it shares many of the same rituals such as decorative altars, ceremonial foods and cemetery vigils, it also features elements unique to the Maya culture.

-Their Hanal Pixán experience includes return transportation to the Tres Reyes community, a guided tour of the altars and cemetery, participation in a Maya ceremony, a traditional dinner and more.
+The best way to experience Hanal Pixán is at the Tres Reyes community, a guided tour of the altars and cemetery, participation in a Maya ceremony, a traditional dinner and more.

-At Tres Reyes, your Hanal Pixán experience begins with an initiation by a shaman.
-A community member and translator will then escort you around the community, meeting local families, introducing you to the altars and explain the elements of the decorations.
+A translator will then escort you around the community, meeting local families, introducing you to the altars and explaining the decor elements.

-After nightfall, you’ll cross a suspension bridge to the Cenote de La Vida, an enormous partially-submerged underground pool.
 Descending into this subterranean cavern by candlelight down a steep dirt path through the jungle is definitely an unforgettable experience.

 At the cenote, shamans conduct a traditional Hanal Pixán ceremony, invoking the spirits of the cardinal points of East, West, North and South through chanting, music and drumming.

-6. Party at a Floating Fiesta on a Gondola at Xoximilco Cancun
+9. Party at a Floating Fiesta on a Gondola at Xoximilco Cancun

 If you’re looking to party beyond the Cancun nightclubs, you can celebrate Day of the Dead while gliding in a trajinera (gondola) along 7.4 kilometres of Venetian-like canals at Xoximilco Cancun.